 Pursuant to a Memorandum of Agreement dated March 5, 2006 and a Supplemental Agreement dated May 26, 2006, entered into between Melco and PBL, Melco and PBL each agreed to contribute US\$160 million for a total of US\$320 million to our company to subscribe for all the outstanding Class B shares of MPBL Gaming representing 72% voting control of MPBL Gaming and the rights to virtually all the profits of MPBL Gaming and virtually all the proceeds of any winding up or liquidation of MPBL Gaming.
-The existing shares of MPBL Gaming held by PBL Asia Limited were converted into Class A shares representing 18% of the voting power over the outstanding shares of MPBL Gaming.
-Class A shares representing 10% of the voting power of the outstanding shares of MPBL Gaming were also issued to the Managing Director of MPBL Gaming, who is a Macau resident as required under Macau law, upon the subconcession being issued.
-The Class A shares are entitled to an aggregate of MOP1 in dividends and MOP1 in proceeds of any winding up or liquidation of MPBL Gaming.
+The existing shares of MPBL Gaming held by PBL Asia Limited were converted into Class A shares representing 18% of the voting power over the outstanding shares of MPBL Gaming, Class A shares representing 10% of the voting power of the outstanding shares of MPBL Gaming, who is a Macau resident as required under Macau law, upon the subconcession being issued.
+The Class A shares are entitled to an aggregate of MOP1 in dividends and MOP1 in proceeds of any windig.
 In addition, PBL agreed to subscribe or cause its subsidiary to subscribe for US\$80 million of equity of MPBL Gaming.
 Together with the proceeds of US\$500 million drawn down from the Subconcession Facility, the above subscription funds to MPBL Gaming's outstanding capital stock were used to make the required US\$900 million payment to Wynn Macau.